 Before dedicating his career to conducting, Lehninger studied violin and piano.
 He holds a master's degree from the Conductors Institute at Bard College Conservatory of Music in New York.
 A dual citizen of Brazil and Germany, Marcelo Lehninger is the son of German violinist Erich Lehninger and Brazilian pianist Sônia Goulart.

 Lehninger, his wife, Laura Krech, and their daughters, Sofia, and Camila, live near Grand Rapids.

 Updated October 2022

 Bob Bernhardt | Principal Pops Conductor

 Beatrice A. Idema Chair

-Formerly, he was Principal Conductor/Artistic Director of the Rochester Philharmonic, Music Director and Conductor of the Tucson Symphony, Principal Guest Conductor of Kentucky Opera, Music Director and Conductor of the Amarillo Symphony, and Artistic Director of the Lake Placid Sinfonietta.
+His previous posts include serving as Principal Conductor and Artistic Director of the Rochester Philharmonic, as Music Director and Conductor of the Tucson Symphony, as Music Director and Conductor of the Amarillo Symphony, and as Artistic Director of the Lake Placid Sinfonietta.

-A lover of opera, he conducted productions with Kentucky Opera for 18 consecutive seasons, and for 19 seasons with his own company in Chattanooga, as well as many guest conducting engagements with the Nashville Opera.
+A lover of opera, he conducted productions with Kentucky Opera for 18 consecutive seasons as well as for 19 seasons with his own company in Chattanooga, along with many guest conducting engagements with the Nashville Opera.

 Pearl Shangkuan | Chorus Director

-In her eleventh season as the chorus director of the Grand Rapids Symphony Chorus, Dr. Pearl Shangkuan is a sought-after guest conductor and clinician all across the US and internationally.
-Active on the national leadership of choral conductors, she served as president of the Central Division of the American Choral Directors Association.
+Pearl Shangkuan, now in her 18th season as chorus director of the Grand Rapids Symphony Chorus, is a much sought-after guest conductor who has led performances and workshops and presented lectures in six continents.
+Active among the national leadership of choral conductors, she has served as president of the Central Division of the American Choral Directors Association.